 The Didit team has built a Cause Marketing Powered Publishing (CMPP) Platform.
-Our plan is to use Gawker (Gawker for Good) and Briefme for launch while we look for other publishing assets and explore partnerships.
+Our plan to launch on Gawker (Gawker for Good) wasn’t successful (we were outbid by Bustle on July 12th 2018) we will continue to look for other publishing assets and explore partnerships.

 CMPP solves problems for Readers, Content Creators, Advertisers and the Nonprofit Community.

 - Content Creators donate content because they want to “give back,” doing what they do best, entertain and inform us.
-Content creators include reporters/journalists, celebs and VIPs (as well as their staff) collaborating with our internal team of writers, editors and producers.
-Our editors welcome stories about “good,” whether from a CSR professional or anyone else for that matter.
-Businesses and their employees do a lot of good.
+Content creators include reporters/journalists, celebs and VIPs (as well as their staff); all collaborating with our internal team of writers, editors and producers.
+Our editors welcome any newsworthy stories but try to stay away from mean, depressing or overly salacious gossip.

-- Businesses and Marketers are challenged in reaching many valuable segments of the population.
-This is not just a “millennials problem,” it’s systemic.
-Gawker for Good’s editorial and donations convey’s a halo effect on the advertisers and sponsors because by purchasing advertising on Gawker for Good, businesses empower the reader to give back as they notice and engage with the advertising.
-We anticipate that many readers who would ordinarily leave their ad-blockers on, will white-list Gawker because the ads power our social good engine.
+- Businesses and Marketers have a “millennials problem.”
+As well as challenges communicating with other demographic segments.
+Briefme and hopefully Gawker for Good conveys a halo effect on the advertisers and sponsors.
+We anticipate that many readers who would ordinarily leave their ad-blockers on, will white-list Briefme and Gawker because the ads power our social good engine.

 - Nonprofit 501c3 organizations (with a US presence) can participate in many ways: